Skip to main content

 ARF (Abuse Reporting Format) is the standardized structure for email abuse reports.
-When mailbox providers detect spam, phishing, authentication failures, or other abuse, they use ARF to send structured reports that can be processed automatically.
-Understanding ARF is critical if you work with DMARC forensic reports, ISP feedback loops, or any abuse complaint system.
+When mailbox providers detect spam, phishing, authentication failures, or other abuse, they use ARF to send structured reports that machines can process automatically.
+Understanding ARF matters if you work with DMARC failure reports, ISP feedback loops, or any abuse-complaint system.

 What Is ARF (Abuse Reporting Format)?

 ARF is a machine-readable format for reporting email abuse, defined in RFC 5965.
-It provides a consistent structure so that receiving mail servers, ISPs, and mailbox providers can communicate abuse events to domain owners and senders in a way that automated systems can parse and act upon.
+It provides a consistent structure so receiving mail servers, ISPs, and mailbox providers can communicate abuse events to domain owners and senders in a way automated systems can parse and act on.

-Before ARF, abuse reports were sent as plain text emails with inconsistent formats.
-This made automated processing nearly impossible.
-ARF solves this by defining a three-part MIME structure that includes human-readable context, machine-readable fields, and the original offending message.
+Before ARF, abuse reports were plain-text emails with inconsistent formats, which made automated processing nearly impossible.
+ARF solves this with a three-part MIME structure that carries human-readable context, machine-readable fields, and the original offending message.

 ARF is used in several scenarios:

-- DMARC forensic reports: When an email fails DMARC authentication, receivers can send an ARF report to the domain owner
+• DMARC failure reports: When an email fails DMARC authentication, a receiver can send an ARF report to the domain owner.

-- Feedback loops: ISPs like Yahoo, Microsoft, and others send ARF reports when users mark emails as spam
+• Feedback loops: ISPs like Yahoo and Microsoft send ARF reports when users mark messages as spam.

-The format is extensible, meaning new feedback types and fields can be added while maintaining backward compatibility.
+The format is extensible: new feedback types and fields can be added while keeping backward compatibility.
+(Note that “ARF” here means the email Abuse Reporting Format — not the unrelated medical or aviation acronyms.)

 How ARF Works: The Three-Part Report Structure

 Every ARF report is a MIME multipart message containing exactly three parts.
-Understanding this structure is essential for parsing reports correctly.
+RFC 5965 §3.1 fixes their order, and understanding the structure is essential for parsing reports correctly.

 Part 1: Human-Readable Summary